johnmiddleton12/notion-ios-widget/README.md

 This is a widget made using the [Scriptable](https://scriptable.app/) app for iOS.

 I used to use Google Tasks to keep track of things, but now use Notion - however, they don't have any usable widgets.
-This is built as a better replacement to the Google Tasks widget.
+This is built as a better replacement to the Google Tasks widget, to be used with the Notion app.

 It displays the 4 most recently added items in a database, along with providing a button to add a new item in that database.
+Each item links to its corresponding page in the Notion database.

 ## Usage